savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 2/9/19 -- New PPA (now also called ubuntu-enhanced) and new release 0.5 with improvements to "apt-all" for better error handling.

 26/9/19 -- Fixed issue with post installation script on Bionic and newer due official-packages-repositories.list file no longer being used.
-Enhanced apt setup on series newer than Xenial is now configured correctly!
+Enhanced apt setup on series newer than Xenial is now actually configured correctly!